 What is Integrated Pest Management (IPM)?

-The Natural Resources and Environmental Protection Act, Act 451 of 1994, as amended, and Regulation 637 require that before a pesticide application is made in schools, public buildings, and health care facilities, two things must take place:
+The Michigan Natural Resources and Environmental Protection Act, Act 451 of 1994, as amended, and Regulation 637 require that before a pesticide application is made in schools, public buildings, day care centers and health care facilities, two things must take place:

-- A pesticide applicator must attend a Michigan Department of Agriculture & Rural Development (MDARD) approved IPM Training Program before making a pesticide application in schools, public buildings, or health care facilities.
+1. A pesticide applicator must attend a Michigan Department of Agriculture and Rural Development (MDARD) approved IPM Training Program.

 Who Needs to Comply?

-A building that is owned or operated by a federal, state, or local government including public universities.
+C. Public Building - A building that is owned or operated by a federal, state, or local government, including public universities.

 IPM Key Facts

-Certification is required to apply pesticides in a workplace.
+Certification - Applicator certification is required to apply pesticides in a workplace.
 Certification is not required for pesticide applicators using "general use ready-to-use" pesticides in the course of their employment; however, IPM training is still required.
 This exemption does not apply to applicators working for a licensed firm.

-Ready-to-use pesticide is any pesticide used directly from its original container, consistent with label directions, and does not require mixing or loading prior to application.
+Ready-to-Use - Ready-to-use pesticide is any pesticide used directly from its original container, consistent with label directions, without mixing or loading.

-The PCO shall provide the IPM program and initial service inspection record to the building manager at the time of the initial service.
+IPM Program and Service Record - The applicator shall provide the IPM program and initial service inspection record to the building manager at the time of the initial service.

-The administrator shall provide written notification to parents or guardians of children attending the school of their right to be informed before any pesticide application is made on school property.
+Schools/Daycare Centers Only - The administrator shall provide written notification to parents or guardians of children attending the school or day care center of their right to be informed before any pesticide application is made on school or day care center property.

 - Site address*